 Successful Futures (Donaldson, 2015) was an independent review of national curriculum and assessment arrangements in Wales.
 Published in February 2015, the review contains 68 recommendations, of which 19 recommendations relate to assessment.
 All of these recommendations have been accepted by Welsh Government.
 Qualifications Wales has been and remains a stakeholder in the development of the new curriculum.

 As a response to the recommendations outlined in the review, a new curriculum is being developed which will impact on the qualifications taken by learners in Wales at age 16.
 As this new curriculum is being designed to cover state school provision for 3-16 year olds, A levels are out of scope of reform, however, could be impacted upon.

-Qualifications Wales recently gave a presentation on qualifications for the new curriculum and a possible timeline for the development of these qualifications.
+Qualifications Wales recently gave a presentation on qualifications for the new curriculum to Pioneer teachers.
 The presentation is available here.